 The outcomes of pediatric concussion reflect a complex interplay of biological, psychological, and social factors, operating through time, from before to after the injury.
 This presentation will summarize an ongoing research program that is investigating a range of factors associated with pediatric concussion outcomes, guided by a biopsychosocial model.
 The webinar will consider implications for clinical practice and future research.

-Registration - Biopsychosocial Predictors Webinar
+Recording - Biopsychosocial Predictors Webinar

 Severe Traumatic Brain Injury Research: An Era of Lessons Learned and Future Directions